zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
     //  Create a new certificate store from a disk directory, loading and
     //  indexing all certificates in that location.
 The directory itself may be
     //  absent, and created later, or modified at any time.
 The certificate store
     //  is automatically refreshed on any zcertstore_lookup() call.
 If the
     //  location is specified as NULL, creates a pure-memory store, which you
     //  can work with by inserting certificates at runtime.
     CZMQ_EXPORT zcertstore_t *
         zcertstore_new (const char *location);

     //  Destroy a certificate store object in memory.
 Does not affect anything
     //  stored on disk.
     CZMQ_EXPORT void
         zcertstore_destroy (zcertstore_t **self_p);

     //  Look up certificate by public key, returns zcert_t object if found,
     //  else returns NULL.
 The public key is provided in Z85 text format.
     CZMQ_EXPORT zcert_t *
         zcertstore_lookup (zcertstore_t *self, const char *public_key);

     //  Insert certificate into certificate store in memory.
 Note that this
     //  does not save the certificate to disk.
 To do that, use zcert_save()
     //  directly on the certificate.
 Takes ownership of zcert_t object.
     CZMQ_EXPORT void
         zcertstore_insert (zcertstore_t *self, zcert_t **cert_p);